|9-100.001||The Controlled Substances Act—Generally|

 If the DEA, FBI or ICE SAC denies the exception request to preserve the bulk evidence, the USA will be so notified in writing.
 The exhibit will be retained for 30 days from the date of the denial notice before sampling and destruction are authorized.

 The USA may choose to abide by the SAC's decision or may appeal the decision to the Assistant Attorney General (AAG), Criminal Division.
-Appeals should be sent directly to the Chief of the Narcotic and Dangerous Drug Section, Criminal Division and must include a completed appeal form (Criminal Resource Manual 1873) and the required supporting documentation.
+Appeals should be sent directly to the Chief of the Narcotic and Dangerous Drug Section, Criminal Division and must include a completed appeal form available to Department attorneys, and the required supporting documentation.
 All appeals should be transmitted to NDDS electronically.

 A copy of the appeal request should be sent to the DEA, FBI or ICE SAC and must be received before the 30-day appeal period has elapsed.
 Once an appeal is filed, the evidence will be maintained intact until the appeal is decided, provided that the DEA or the FBI is notified of the appeal within 30 days of the denial notice.
 ICE's policy, however, provides for the commencement of destruction unless the ICE SAC receives a copy of the decision letter from the AAG granting the appeal within 90 days of the ICE denial notice.